Digital Marketing

 Website traffic 3,000 unique visitors in three months

 Once you know what your goals are, it becomes easier to select the right marketing channel and ad copy that will help you achieve them.
-Before you jump on to selecting channels, make sure to nail your buyer personas.
+Before you jump into selecting channels, make sure to nail your buyer personas.

 Understanding who your targets are, what they are looking for, and which channels they prefer is crucial to designing a winning performance marketing strategy.